marcopeg/postgres-event-sourcing/README.md

 ## Pitch

-Big companies benefit from products like RabbitMQ, Kafka, and Elastic, and have the matching economy to pay for them.
-Most of the companies around this world would benefit from the same patterns but don't have enough scale to make it efficient.
-I'm building open-source low-cost tools based on PostgreSQL that provide such tools at a fraction of the cost.
-I will build a cloud platform to offer a commercial "as a service" (S/PAAS) for those who lack the necessary skills to run them on-premise.
+Big companies benefit from products like RabbitMQ, Kafka, and Elastic, and have the matching economy to pay for the required resources, mostly clusters of virtual machines.

+Most of the companies around this world would benefit from the same patterns, but **don't have enough scale to make it efficient**.

+> Running a cluster of 3 servers just to store a few million messages in a RabbitMQ queue or Kafka topic is simply too expensive.

+I'm building open-source low-cost tools based on PostgreSQL that provide functionalities similar to the big players at a fraction of the cost.

+> [Fetchq](https://fetchq.com) is the first tool that I have released.
+> It offers an efficient queue management system based on Postgres.

 ## Development